 Forgotten Circles

-A small box expansion for the original Gloomhaven, and features a new storyline of twenty scenarios taking place after the events of the original campaign and involves one new character class called Aesther Diviner.
-The expansion also features four new monster types, three new bosses and fourteen new items.
+An older small box expansion for the original Gloomhaven, and features a new storyline of twenty scenarios taking place after the events of the original campaign and involves one new character class called Aesther Diviner.
+Also features four new monster types, three new bosses and fourteen new items.
 However, I feel you are much better off getting Jaws of the Lion.